 Breaking News on Groomer Wages!

 PetGroomer.com Magazine published the industry most extensive wage and income earnings survey ever conducted.
-You can read the results in the January/March 2017 PetGroomer.com Magazine download.
+You can read the latest results in the Winter 2018 issue of PetGroomer.com eMagazine.

 Pet Groomer Wages

 Because there are many career paths in pet grooming, there are broad differences in earnings.
 It is a matter of choice.
 Some employed pet groomers earn less than $20,000 a year while others make $30,000 to $70,000 a year (prior taxes).
 Self-employment incomes are just as diverse, but may go higher when owners choose to grow large businesses.